-Total revenue of TV series market increased largely from RMB15.6 billion in 2014 to RMB26.1 billion in 2018, representing a CAGR of 13.8% during the period.
+Total revenue of TV series increased largely from RMB15.6 billion in 2014 to RMB26.1 billion in 2018, representing a CAGR of 13.8% during the period.
 The increase in total revenue of TV series market is mainly due to rising average selling price ("ASP") per episode, which grew from RMB1.0 million per episode in 2014 to approximately RMB1.9 million per episode in 2018, representing a CAGR of 18.2%.
-The ASP per episode of TV series in the industry includes the revenue of first-run broadcast and rerun broadcast on all distribution channels, including CCTV, satellite and terrestrial channels of TV station, and new media channel.
-In general, the ASP of TV series is based on the production costs, which mainly consist of remuneration for artists, as well as other production costs such as content or script cost, costumes and props, post production, staff wages, etc. Akin to the exorbitant salaries of artists (especially extremely famous artists) during 2016 to 2017, the ASP and total revenue of TV series grew rapidly.
-A group of Chinese government organisations jointly issued "Opinions on the Allocation of Production Costs of TV Series and Web Series (關於電視劇網路劇製作成本配置比例的意見) (the "Opinion") in September 2017 to cap the salaries of actors and actresses in order to maintain healthy development of the television and film industry.
-In addition, the NRTA has issued "Notice for Further Strengthening the Television Programmes and Online Audio-visual Administration on Radio or Entertainment Programmes" (關於進一步加強廣播電視和網路視聽文藝節目管理的通知) (the "Notice") in October 2018.
-According to the Opinion and the Notice, for China's drama series and web film industries, the total remuneration for all artists shall not exceed 40% of the total production costs, while the payment to the main artists shall not be more than 70% of the total remuneration for all artists.
+In general, the ASP of drama series is based on the production cost, which mainly consist of remuneration for artists, as well as other production costs such as content/script cost, costumes and props, post production, staff wages, etc. Akin to the exorbitant salaries of artists (especially stars) during 2016 to 2017, the ASP and total revenue of TV series grew rapidly.
+A group of Chinese government organizations jointly issued "Opinions on the Allocation of Production Costs of TV Series and Web Series (關於電視劇網路劇製作成本配置比例的意見 the "Opinion") on September 2017 to cap the salaries of actors and actresses in order to maintain healthy development of the television and film industry.
+In addition, the NRTA has issued "Further Strengthening the Administration on Radio or Television Programmes and Online Audio-visual Entertainment Programmes" (關於進一步加強廣播電視和網路視聽 文藝節目管理的通知) on November 2018.
+According to both regulations, in China's drama series and film industries, the total remuneration for all artists shall not exceed 40% of the total production cost, while the payment to the main artists shall not be more than 70% of the total remuneration for all artists.
 As a result, the ASP and total revenue of TV series went down gradually since 2017.

-Going forward, the total revenue of TV series market is forecasted to remain steady due to a stable ASP per episode in the forecast period.
-From 2018 to 2023, the total revenue of TV series market is expected to increase to RMB27.8 billion in 2023, representing a CAGR of 1.2%.
+Going forward, total revenue of TV series market is forecasted to remain steady due to a stable ASP per episode in the forecast period.
+From 2018 to 2023, total revenue of TV series market is expected to increase to RMB28.7 billion in 2023, representing a CAGR of 2.0%.